-Skywarn is a program of the National Weather Service (NWS).
+Skywarn is a program of the National Weather Service.
 Its mission is to collect reports of localized severe weather.
 These reports are used to aid forecasters in issuing and verifying severe weather watches and warnings, improve the forecasting and warning processes, and the tools used to collect meteorological data.
 It consists of a network of severe storm spotters that observe weather conditions and make reports of severe weather to their local NWS offices.
-These spotters are trained by personnel from the local NWS offices each spring in advance of the coming severe weather season.

 Skywarn is typically activated when the National Weather Service has issued a watch, warning, or when weather conditions potentially threaten life and property in Cuyahoga County.

-If, at anytime, a QSO is taking place on any frequency and a Skywarn Net Control Station breaks in and needs the frequency for Skywarn operation, the stations carrying on the QSO must sign and make the frequency available for Skywarn.
+If a QSO is taking place on any frequency and a Skywarn Net Control Station breaks in, the stations carrying on the QSO must sign and make the frequency available for Skywarn.

 A Standby Weather Net is activated anytime severe weather is expected to threaten Cuyahoga County soon, but no warning has been issued yet.
 This maybe signified by a Morse-code "S" (· · ·) courtesy tone on the repeater.
 During a Standby Weather Watch, all stations are free to contact each other without permission from net control.
 However, they are asked to please keep transmissions short; and yield to breaking stations, as they may have traffic to pass.